-In July 2020, the University issued \$25 million in Series 2020P Bonds to finance the construction of Woolsey Hall, a new building on the Innovation Campus, which will house the W. Frank Barton School of Business.
+In July 2020, the University issued \$25 million in Series 2020P Bonds to finance the construction of Woolsey Hall, a new building on the Innovation Campus, which houses the W. Frank Barton School of Business.
 Construction was completed and the building opened for classes in August 2022.
-Construction expenses during the year ended June 30, 2022 totaled \$10.7 million.
-Woolsey Hall will replace the existing Clinton Hall, built in 1970, providing a stronger and new image for the School of Business; enhanced technology; greater accessibility; increased quantity and quality of classrooms and faculty offices, increased parking for visitors to the Centers; and the flexibility for future growth.
-The building is approximately 125,000 square feet and will include multiple flexible and tiered classrooms, a 300-seat auditorium, a global trading center, faculty offices, the offices of student success and career services for the college (including the advising center), graduate and Executive MBA offices/classrooms, break-out areas/rooms for student collaboration, and multiple business centers with public programs.
-The project is aiming for LEED Silver Certification for the building.
+Total capitalizable project costs amounted to \$33.1 million.
+Woolsey Hall replaces Clinton Hall, built in 1970, providing a stronger and new image for the School of Business; enhanced technology; greater accessibility; increased quantity and quality of classrooms and faculty offices, increased parking for visitors to the Centers; and the flexibility for future growth.
+The building is approximately 125,000 square feet and includes multiple flexible and tiered classrooms, a 300-seat auditorium, a global trading center, faculty offices, the offices of student success and career services for the college (including the advising center), graduate and Executive MBA offices/classrooms, break-out areas/rooms for student collaboration, and multiple business centers with public programs.
+The project is attained a LEED Silver Certification for the building.